laninsky/UCE_divergence_times/README.md

 Fastphylo: Khan, Mehmood A., Isaac Elias, Erik Sjölund, Kristina Nylander, Roman V. Guimera, Richard Schobesberger, Peter Schmitzberger, Jens Lagergren, and Lars Arvestad.
 "Fastphylo: Fast tools for phylogenetics."
 BMC bioinformatics 14, no. 1 (2013): 334. http://fastphylo.sourceforge.net/

 Seqmagick: seqmagick is written and maintained by the Matsen Group at the Fred Hutchinson Cancer Research Center. http://seqmagick.readthedocs.org/en/latest/

+If you want to cite the pipeline, it is going to be presented in an upcoming pub (please check back for details), otherwise:

+Alexander, A. 2015.
+UCE_divergence_times v1.0.0.
+Available from https://github.com/laninsky/UCE_divergence_times